bnannier/react-uikit/src/components/Container/Container.md

 https://getuikit.com/docs/container

 ### Usage
-Use a Container class to a block element to give it a max-width and wrap the main content of your website.
+Use a Sample class to a block element to give it a max-width and wrap the main content of your website.
 The element will be centered and have padding on the sides, that adapts automatically for large screens.

 ### Size modifiers